 Make a list of your short-term and long-term savings’ goals.
 Saving for retirement and building an emergency fund should be your first priorities, followed by other goals, like travel, new appliances, or a house.

 Adjust as needed

 If you are still falling short on money despite your budgeting efforts, you may postpone new projects or spending on items that you do not need for that month.

-This method prioritizes savings, but not at the expense of necessary expenses like housing, utilities and insurance.
+This method prioritises savings, but not at the expense of necessary expenses like housing, utilities and insurance.

 Whatever your expenses, you’ll have a sum of money put aside for a rainy day.

 Low maintenance compared with others, such as zero-based budgeting.
-It doesn’t require you to categorize every expense or keep a detailed record of your spending.
+It doesn’t require you to categorise every expense or keep a detailed record of your spending.

 Focus on the big picture and reduce impulsive purchases.

-If you have toxic debt — such as a high-interest credit card balance, prioritizing savings over other goals might not always be in your best financial interest.
+If you have toxic debt — such as a high-interest credit card balance, prioritising savings over other goals might not always be in your best financial interest.

 Imagine the modern-day version of putting your cash into envelopes marked “blow”, “Mojo” and “Grow”.